Byron/and-rs/README.md

 #### Limitations
 ##### Development
  * Only `init-osx` is provided to help developer to get started.
 Other platforms are out of scope.
 It would be possible to install them only locally, using the [installation steps provided here][manual-android-platform-tools]
  * `crystal` currently does not work on windows, which limits development/running the specs to non-windows developers.
-This choice was made to get rid of Ruby, which was too
  * `make spec` currently needs multiple environment variables to be set, which might be inconvenient to the casual user.

 ##### `Anders` Program Internals